-Here you will find a variety of safe exercises, practices, and self-care tools that can help you reconnect with your body, balance the nervous system, release tension, understand your physical limits, manage and gradually improve your level of energy, and build resilience when dealing with BURNOUT and CHRONIC FATIGUE…
+Here you will find a variety of safe exercises, practices, and self-care tools that can help you reconnect with your body, balance the nervous system, release tension, understand your physical limits, manage and gradually improve your level of energy, and build resilience when dealing with STRESS, ANXIETY and CHRONIC FATIGUE.

 When your energy level is too low, strength or fitness exercises may be completely out of the question, especially if you are dealing with severe fatigue.
 But there are still ways to work on your body very gently – the key is to find the type of exercise that works best for YOU, be it gentle yoga, Qigong, stretching, or maybe just mindful breathing.